-In a Militant ambush on a bus in remote eastern Syria on Monday, at least 15 pro-government fighters were killed, the Syrian Observatory for Human Rights said.
+A militant ambush on a bus in remote eastern Syria left at least 15 pro-government fighters dead on Monday, the Syrian Observatory for Human Rights said.

-According to the war monitoring group, it was not immediately clear whether those killed were members of the regular army or allied militia.
+The war monitoring group said it was not immediately clear if those killed were from the regular army or allied militia.

-The attack occurred on the road connecting Raqa, which was a major IS hub and is now under Kurdish control, to the government-controlled city of Homs.
+The attack took place on the road linking the city of Raqa, which used to be a major IS hub and is under Kurdish control, to the government-controlled city of Homs.

 The Observatory said several other fighters were critically wounded.

-The official state-run agency SANA confirmed 13 casualties and quoted a military source saying that the ambush took place at around 6:30 am (0330 GMT).
+The official state-run agency SANA confirmed 13 casualties and quoted a military sources saying that the ambush took place at around 6:30 am (0330 GMT).

 Observatory head Rami Abdel Rahman said the ambush was the deadliest of its kind since a similar attack in early March also killed 15 in the Palmyra region.